 Police Service.
 Volume 5, Chapter 16 discusses staffing requirements for Guam Police Department (GPD) necessary to cope with population increases associated with the Army AMDTF.
 It is anticipated that short- and mid-term GPD staffing requirements would increase over current requirements as a result of increased population.
-During the peak construction year (2015) the GPD would require 11 (3.5% increase) additional officers to maintain the current service ratio; the number of additional officers drops to 4 (1% increase) after construction activities are completed.
+During the peak construction year (2014) the GPD would require 11 (3.5% increase) additional officers to maintain the current service ratio; the number of additional officers drops to 4 (1% increase) after construction activities are completed.
+The GPD would hire these additional personnel in order to maintain current service ratios.
 Without increases in police services (i.e., more police officers) to compensate for population increases, it would be expected that crime rates and police response times would also increase.
 As a result, the severity of consequences associated with crimes may worsen (i.e., there may be increased injury and or death associated with delayed police responses).

-The DoD acknowledges the existing sub-standard conditions of protective services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed Army AMDTF, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit protective services of Guam.
-It is anticipated that GPD would not be able to increase staffing to meet current service ratios unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct these deficiencies.
-Therefore, because corresponding increases in GPD personnel are not anticipated to occur to maintain existing service conditions, significant impacts to police services are anticipated.
+Because corresponding increases in GPD personnel are anticipated to occur to maintain existing service conditions, no impact to police service are anticipated.

 Fire Service.
 Volume 5, Chapter 16 discusses staffing requirements for Guam Fire Department (GFD) necessary to cope with population increases associated with the Army AMDTF.
 It is anticipated that short- and mid-term GFD staffing requirements would increase over current requirements as a result of increased population.
-During the peak construction year (2015) the GFD would require 6 (3% increase) additional firefighters to maintain the current service ratio; the number of additional firefighters drops to 1 (<1% increase) after construction activities are completed.
-Without increases in fire protection services (i.e., more firemen, trucks, and stations) to compensate for population increases, it is anticipated that response times to incidents would increase.
+During the peak construction year (2014) the GFD would require 6 (3% increase) additional firefighters to maintain the current service ratio; the number of additional firefighters drops to 1 (<1% increase) after construction activities are completed.
+The GFD would hire these additional personnel in order to maintain current service ratios.
+Without increases in fire protection services (i.e., more firemen, trucks and stations) to compensate for population increases, it is anticipated that response times to incidents would increase.
 As a result, increases in property damage and injuries/deaths could be expected.
-The DoD acknowledges the existing sub-standard conditions of protective services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed